jonathan-pap/resources/README.md

 10. SQL Bolt: https://sqlbolt.com/
 Interactive lessons and exercises designed to help you quickly learn SQL

 11. MODE: https://mode.com/sql-tutorial/ Learn to answer questions with data using SQL.
-No coding experience necessary.
+No coding experience necessary